August 27, 2011

 inet_protocols = ipv4

-# if the folder "sasl" doesn't exist create it
+# if the folder "sasl" doesn't exist, create it

 $ cd /etc/postfix/sasl

-# your smtp configuration should match exactly as its described
+# your smtp configuration should match exactly as it's described

 # in main.cf file